CiprianSimionov/digitalClock/README.md

+# Digital Clock
-Display current hour as text using following characters: "_" , "o" and "|".
+- Display current hour as text using following characters: "_" , "o" and "|".